aptabase/aptabase-js/packages/react/README.md

 A few important notes:

-1. The SDK will automatically enhance the event with some useful information, like the OS, the app version, and other things.
+1. The SDK will automatically enhance the event with some useful information, like the OS and other properties.
 2. You're in control of what gets sent to Aptabase.
 This SDK does not automatically track any events, you need to call `trackEvent` manually.
    - Because of this, it's generally recommended to at least track an event at startup
 3. You do not need to await the `trackEvent` function, it'll run in the background.